Trimethylamine: Trimethylaminuria

 Trimethylaminuria is an autosomal recessive genetic disorder involving a defect in the function or expression of flavin-containing monooxygenase 3 (FMO3) which results in poor trimethylamine metabolism.
 Individuals with trimethylaminuria develop a characteristic fish odor—the smell of trimethylamine—in their sweat, urine, and breath after the consumption of choline-rich foods.
 A condition similar to trimethylaminuria has also been observed in a certain breed of Rhode Island Red chicken that produces eggs with a fishy smell, especially after eating food containing a high proportion of rapeseed.

 In the history of psychoanalysis

-The first dream of his own which Sigmund Freud tried to analyse in detail, when he was developing his theories about the interpretation of dreams, involved a patient of Freud's who had to have an injection of trimethylamine, and the chemical formula of the substance, written in bold letters on the bottle, jumping out at Freud.
+The first dream of his own which Sigmund Freud tried to analyse in detail, when he was developing his theories about the interpretation of dreams, involved a patient of Freud's who had been given an injection of trimethylamine in the dream, with the chemical formula of the substance, written in bold letters on the bottle, jumping out at Freud.